 Columbia is a tiny town located in the state of Virginia.
 With a population of 72 people and just one neighborhood, Columbia is the 420th largest community in Virginia.

-Columbia is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Columbia, you'll notice that it is more blue-collar than most other communities in America.
+100.00% of Columbia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Columbia is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Columbia who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Columbia’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.